mattheweaston/mattheweaston.github.io/_pages/about.md

-I am a rising fifth-year economics PhD student at [Columbia University](https://econ.columbia.edu/).
-My current research interests are urban and spatial economics, macroeconomics, and labor economics.
+I am a fifth-year economics PhD student at [Columbia University](https://econ.columbia.edu/).
+My current research interests are urban and spatial economics.
 You can contact me [here](mailto:me2713@columbia.edu).

 Prior to coming to Columbia, I graduated from Pennsylvania State University and was a senior research assistant at the Federal Reserve Bank of Chicago.